Lengo language: Negation

 There are several ways to indicate negation in Lengo.

-There is the discontinuous morpheme mo 'NEG', which surrounds the verb being negated.
-There are three modals which can appear in the serial verb construction and are negative (teigha), prohibitive (tabu) or non-volitive (kou).
+There is the discontinuous morpheme mua 'NEG', which surrounds the verb being negated.
+There are three modals which can appear in the serial verb construction and are negative (taigha), prohibitive (tabu) or non-volitive (kou).
 Lastly, there is the auxiliary boro 'impossible FUT', which is sometimes glossed as 'NEG' and can negate the verb.

-The mo ... mo 'NEG ...
-NEG' structure can also be combined with teigha 'NEG' to create a double negative, which carries the meaning of a strong affirmative.
+The mua... mua 'NEG ...
+NEG' structure can also be combined with taigha 'NEG' to create a double negative, which carries the meaning of a strong affirmative.

-Discontinuous morpheme mo ... mo
+Discontinuous morpheme mua ... mua

-The grammatical negator, the mo ... mo 'NEG ...
+The grammatical negator, the mua... mua 'NEG ...
 NEG' structure, is the only instance of a 'discontinuous' morpheme in Lengo.
-The morpheme mo appears both before and after the verb being negated.
-The basic structure of this construction is mo V mo, as seen in (13) and (14):
+The morpheme mua appears both before and after the verb being negated.
+The basic structure of this construction is mua V mua, as seen in (13) and (14):

 A variant of this construction is mo ... moa, as seen in (15).

-Note that although all examples presented by Unger show mo ... mo 'NEG ...
+Note that although all examples presented by Unger show mua ... mua 'NEG ...
 NEG' used for a negative imperative, it should not be assumed that this construction is exclusive to a particular sentence structure.
 More examples are needed for a satisfactory conclusion.

-Regardless, mo ... mo is an uncommon negator in Lengo.
-Much more frequently used is the modal teigha 'NEG'.
+Regardless, mua ... mua is an uncommon negator in Lengo.
+Much more frequently used is the modal taigha 'NEG'.